Nonprofits and other small and medium sized organizations must ask these six questions before their In-House Computer Expert Quits to avoid disaster.

 If you are the Executive Director, President, or leader of a nonprofit organization, ask yourself the following questions:

-- Do you have written network documentation about your nonprofit computer network?
+- Does your nonprofit organization have a written network documentation about its computer network?

 What software licenses do you own?
 What are the critical administrator passwords to your systems and devices?
 How is your computer network structured?
 What hardware do you own and when do your equipment warranties expire?
 Are there cloud vendors for email, online storage, etc. that you don’t’ currently have?

 Do you allow a single IT person to keep this information under their full control over your network and nonprofit organization?
 If they suddenly left for any reason, this could lead to huge consequences for your nonprofit organization.